angryweasel/managerreadme/README.md

 ### 4. Feedback is Critical - for Everyone
 I will use the Unity 'Fierce Feedback' model frequently, and I also follow the model from Radical Candor (https://radicalcandor.com)

 I will give you frequent feedback on your work and your impact.
 I've found that the value of feedback is highest when delivered as close as possible to the related action.
 When applicable, I will try to give feedback immediately, but it will often wait until our 1o1 meeting.
-We will have regular 3Q conversations, but I will NOT wait until our 3Q to give you important feedback.
+We will have regular (3x a year) 3Q conversations, but I will NOT wait until our 3Q to give you important feedback - good or bad.

 Of course, I welcome your feedback too.
 I will make mistakes - but I want to learn and improve.
 I would especially like to know if there's something in this README that you don't think I'm doing.
 Or, if there's something I *am* doing that you think should be included here, let me know (or submit a PR with the change).